 Lack of Sleep

 Bright Lights, Flashing Lights, Fluorescent Lights

-Being Positive and Intentional in the Fight Against Migraines is a Powerful Defense
+Being Positive and Intentional in the Fight Against Migraine is a Powerful Defense

 It is also priceless for a migraine patient to have a support system.
 Family and friends have no idea how much power they have to make a difference.
-The migraine sufferer did not wish for this to happen and in the midst of any life that has been interrupted they are also battling the pain and other symptoms.
+The person with migraine did not wish for this to happen and in the midst of any life that has been interrupted, they are also battling the pain and other symptoms.
 Compassion and understanding can also be very helpful in a migraine defense.